Waleed-Chaudhry/Ethereum-Tutorial/Block-Chain.md

 * In June 2016, an attacker exploited a smart contract, which led to a fork.
 * Ethereum now has two currencies.
 * Ether with the majority with the attacker's transactions removed - ETH and Ethereum classic, ETC

+### Tricameral System
+* Developers: Write the actual code for the blockchain implementation.
+Most code is open source
+* Users: Use the implementation.
+Each user has a wallet, all you need to transfer coins to the user's account is the wallet address
+* Miners: The higher the processing power (hashrate), the higher your probablilty to win the consensus algorithm puzzle